IRS Form 1045 Instructions

 After carryback

 Use the refigured taxable income number from Line 15 to recalculate your income tax. for each applicable carryback year.
-You may need to include any tax from IRS Form 4970, Tax on Accumulation Distribution of Trusts, or IRS Form 4972, Tax on Lump-Sum Distributions.
+You may need to include any tax from either of the following:

 Also, attach any schedule used to calculate your tax, or an explanation of the method used to determine your new tax liability.

-For the Premium Tax Credit (PTC), you will need to use Form 8962, Premium Tax Credit, to recalculate the amount of your PTC, advance PTC (APTC), and excess APTC for each column.
+For the Premium Tax Credit (PTC), you will need to use IRS Form 8962, Premium Tax Credit, to recalculate the following for each column:

 Line 18: Alternative minimum tax